 Which grains are gluten-free?

 The following grains are all naturally gluten-free.
 However, if milled in the same facility as gluten-containing grains, cross-contamination can occur.
-To avoid this, simply look for a “gluten-free” statement or certification on the package.
+To avoid this, simply look for a brand that has dedicated gluten-free facilty, a gluten-free statement or certification on the package.

 - Oats – Oats, on their own are gluten-free.
 However in farming, oat crops are often rotated with wheat and barley and are processed in the same mills.
 As a result, bits of wheat, rye or barley can cross-contaminate.
 Fortunately, there are now gluten-free oats that are grown in fields dedicated to gluten-free grains and are processed in gluten-free mills.
 When you buy oats or oat flour, be sure the package is labeled gluten-free and shows a gluten-free certification badge.
 This certification badge will assure you that the oats have been tested to be gluten-free.
 Unfortunately, some people with Celiac disease cannot tolerate even gluten-free oats.
 Your best bet is to follow your doctor’s instructions regarding oats.